takyonxxx/HackTvTxRx/README.md

-# HackTvRxTx QT 6.x Library Project
+# HackTvRxTx QT 6.x Library And Gui Project

 This project is a clone of https://github.com/fsphil/hacktv with modifications for building on Windows.

 Now macos supported.

-Enabled Rx WFM && FFt spectrum
+Enabled Rx and Tx Mode.
+Video and FM Transmitter && FFt spectrum

-Still continue to develop.

 <b>Please compile for windows with Desktop Qt 6.x MinGW 64-bit

 For macos qt.6.x desktop works.</b>

+HackTvLib creates library (HackTvLib.dll, libHackTvLib.a) for windows gui.
-HackTvLib creates library (HackTvLib.dll)
+HackTvLib creates library (libHackTvLib.1.0.0.dylib, libHackTvLib.1.0.dylib, libHackTvLib.1.dylib, libHackTvLib.dylib) for macos gui.
-HackTvGui shows how you will use library
+You can compile HackTvGui with these libraries, they will be automaticaly copied to project Lib folder when you compile HackTvLib.

 ![HackTvGui Screenshot](hacktvgui_screen.png)